 Navigate through the emails

-In order to open the next email, we can enter '+'
+In order to open the next email, we can enter '+' in the prompt, whereas, '-' is used to access the previous mail in the mailbox.

 Deleting unimportant mails

 It is fairly easy to delete mails from the mailbox.
-All we have to do is open a mail using the number and press 'd'
+All we have to do is open a mail using the number and press 'd'.

 There are techniques to delete multiple emails at once:

-- To delete emails numbered 6 and 9 –
+• To delete emails numbered 6 and 9 – 'd 6 9'

-- To delete from 4 to 40 –
+• To delete from 4 to 40 – 'd 4-40'

-- To delete all the mails –
+• To delete all the mails – 'd*'

 Extract the attachments

-After sending a attached file through the mail
+After sending an attached file through the mail command, how do we access it?

 To answer the question, first we need to understand how the attachments are sent.
 The attachments go through base64 encoding.
 It basically converts them into a text, that can be decoded on the other side.

-file.
+In the example for attachment, we sent the 'my_program.cpp' file.
 Let us look at it on the other side.

 The new task at hand is to decode the encoded text.
 To achieve this, we first need to save the encoded data in a file.
 Then we use the base64 command: